zealshah-05/Laundry-Management-System-IITGN/README.md

 ![Before Adding complaint](https://user-images.githubusercontent.com/84655836/226204338-5ba35785-0608-4245-b371-a14594ff57d2.jpeg)

 After adding complaint:\
-After inserting complaint, it got reflected in admin complaint page.
+- After inserting complaint, it got reflected in admin complaint page.

 ![After inserting complaint ](https://user-images.githubusercontent.com/84655836/226204395-127e4d46-5b9f-47eb-aab4-727d5c15d670.jpeg)
 Similarly there are several insertions that can happen in our system.

 ### 2. Delete:
-Before Deleting the account of "alfred@comcast.net" at admin side
+- Before Deleting the account of "alfred@comcast.net" at admin side.

 ![Before Deleting the account of alfredcomcastnet at admin side](https://user-images.githubusercontent.com/84655836/226205250-6c630048-3292-444e-af50-df7eba870efe.jpeg)

-After deleting "alfred@comcast.net" it is not showed in list of students.
+-After deleting "alfred@comcast.net" it is not showed in list of students.

 ![After deleting alfred@comcast net it is not showed in list of students](https://user-images.githubusercontent.com/84655836/226205281-dfd34e18-a003-44ff-9ab5-3237f09e945c.jpeg)

-Before deleting the record of clothes of student "24110077"
+-Before deleting the record of clothes of student "24110077"

 ![Before deleting the record of clothes of student 24110077](https://user-images.githubusercontent.com/84655836/226205423-23c34e1d-94e2-46b6-a442-80bbabe77f0e.jpeg)

-After deleting "24110077", it's record got deleted from list.
+-After deleting "24110077", it's record got deleted from list.

 ![After deleting 24110077 , it's record got deleted from list](https://user-images.githubusercontent.com/84655836/226205440-a3e8c20d-db13-44d3-a069-f0eb5c652520.jpeg)

 ### 3. Update:
-Before updating status:
+-Before updating status:

 ![After deleting 24110077 , it's record got deleted from list](https://user-images.githubusercontent.com/84655836/226213012-f4356c4a-54f6-4178-91d9-d3e862f55d81.jpeg)

 ![After updating the status of clothes](https://user-images.githubusercontent.com/84655836/226213024-3129f1db-b856-4c21-8818-b1d13c47c5ea.jpeg)

-After Updating :\
+-After Updating :\
-the status got changed for the record of date "2023-03-19"
+The status got changed for the record of date "2023-03-19"

 ![Finally washed](https://user-images.githubusercontent.com/84655836/226213555-ef70adeb-27ed-4ebf-afbf-f442fe7bf2d2.jpeg)

 ### 4. Rename:

-Our system doesn't require any rename operation to do so we haven't implemented/shown it and there is no point to rename table, database or column.
+-Our system doesn't require any rename operation to do so we haven't implemented/shown it and there is no point to rename table, database or column.

 #### Dummy Rename Query